 Taiwan

-Since May 1, 2017, Taiwan levies a 5% VAT on digital services provided to consumers by foreign business.
-The registration threshold is NTD480,000.
-This means foreign businesses that sell to Cambodian customers must watch their total annual sales.
+Since May 2017, Taiwan has levied a 5% VAT on digital services provided to consumers by foreign businesses.
+The registration threshold is NTD 480,000.
+This means foreign businesses that sell to Taiwanese customers must watch their total annual sales.
 When the total surpasses the threshold, that foreign business is required to register for VAT in Taiwan.

 For further information, take a look at the Taiwan Taxation Administration site.